ecosystem-guides.com

 Heathlands are plant communities where the vegetation is dominated by a shrub-high canopy.
 Their stunted nature can be due to various environmental conditions including nutrient poor sandy soil, lack of rainfall, or exposure.
 In Australia they are found in the south-east and south-west, and are the ecological and latitudinal equivalents of the southern African Fynbos.
 In the south east they grow on sandy exposed areas along the coast and on top of plateaus inland.
 Along the sandy coast of south-east Queensland and north-east NSW, they are known as Wallum.
+They share species with the adjacent south-eastern temperate woodlands and forest, and become the understory of these habitats.
 In the south-west of Australia heathlands are widespread, being found across much of the seasonally arid, sandy soil areas along the coast and inland.
 Here they are known as Kwongan, particularly north of Perth.
+They can merge in with the adjacent south-western temperate woodlands and forest, and become the understory of these habitats.
 The heathlands of south west Australia are some of the most botanically rich temperate areas in the world.

 (Note that this section focuses on the temperate heathland; in tropical Australia, there are heath communities on sand dunes along the Cape York coast, and heathlands on exposed rocky plateaus throughout northern Australia, but I have included those species under the Australian northern woodlands section).